scottfr/SystemsBook/12 Agents/Agents.md

 DIAGRAM

-States represent the condition someone is in.
-So in our model a person can either be healthy, infected, or recovered from the infection.
+States can be used to represent a person's condition.
+In our model a person can either be healthy, infected, or recovered from the infection.
 Now, let's add transitions that move a person from state to state.

 {"geometry":{"x":0,"y":0,"width":100,"height":100},"alpha":"Healthy","omega":"Infected","name":"Infection","create":"Transition"}